 College of Science and Health > Faculty & Staff > Faculty A-Z > Marten denBoer

 Marten denBoer became provost of DePaul University on July 1, 2015.
-He oversees the offices of Academic Affairs, Enrollment Management and Marketing, Student Affairs and Teaching and Learning resources.
+He oversees the offices of Academic Affairs, Enrollment Management, Student Affairs and Teaching and Learning resources.
 He brings extensive experience as a university leader, scientist, and teacher to DePaul.